MoBakour/potatodb/README.md

 Available options:

 -   `identifications`
-    Speicifes whether the potatoes (documents in NoSQL or records in SQL) inside the farm should be stamped with identification strings or not.
+    Speicifes whether the potatoes (documents in NoSQL or records in SQL) inside the farm should be stamped with identification strings or not. (defaults to true)
 -   `timestamps`
     Specifies whether the potatoes (document in NoSQL or records in SQL) inside the farm should be stamped with timestamps (createdAt and updatedAt).
-Timestamps contain numerical timestamps that point to the time when the potato object was first created and lastly updated.
+Timestamps contain numerical timestamps that point to the time when the potato object was first created and lastly updated. (defaults to true)

 #### Farm.countPotatoes